mitchabdon/my-cv/README.md

 [LinkedIn](https://www.linkedin.com/in/mitchabdon/)
 [Blog: StataDaily](https://www.statadaily.com/)

+##
+- 17+ years experience working with data for development, public policy, planning, and governance.
+- Demonstrates strategic leadership in leading data analytics teams and digital transformation efforts in the public and development sector.
+- Past projects include initiating digital transformation in the Bureau of Internal Revenue, conceptualization and design of the Fiscal Incentives Registration and Monitoring System of the Fiscal Incentives Review Board, impact evaluation of the conditional cash transfer program, analysis of trade data in the context of product complexity and development, cost-benefit analysis of fiscal incentives, analysis of the tax incidence of tax reform proposals, and various analysis using macro- and micro-economic data.
+- Co-authored in peer-reviewed journals, including Oxford Development Studies, Journal of Comparative Economics, and Cambridge Journal of Economics.
+-

 ## Education

 - University of California Berkeley, School of Information
     - Master of Information and Data Science (2021-2022)
+- Department of Defense, National Defense College of the Philippines
+    - Master in National Security Administration, Executive Class (2020-2021)
 - University of the Philippines Diliman, School of Economics
     - MA Economics (2002-2004)
     - _Recipient_, Philippine Center for Economic Development (PCED) Scholarship